twlevelup/syd-3-game-of-codes-purple/README.md

 ### Lua
 Installation guides for [windows](#lua_windows) | [mac osx](#lua_osx).

-Lua is a lightweight, cross-platform programming language that is utilised by the Corona Labs SDK.
-It is the programming language that you will be using to write your mobile games in.
+Lua is a lightweight, cross-platform programming language.
 The [Lua Reference Manual](http://www.lua.org/manual/5.1/index.html#contents) is a good place for all your API questions.

 <a name="lua_windows"/>
 #### Windows
-For the full list of instructions, please visit the Lua for windows [installation page](https://code.google.com/p/luaforwindows/).
-Otherwise use our quick guide:

-1. Download and install the latest version of [Lua for windows](https://code.google.com/p/luaforwindows/downloads/list).
-2. Configuration options:
-  * Full Installation
-  * **_IMPORTANT!_ De-select LuaRocks Module Installer**
+Please follow the list of instructions outlined in [this blog](http://www.thijsschreijer.nl/blog/?p=863), for installing Lua and LuaRocks.

 <a name="lua_osx"/>
 #### Mac OS X